tmorin/cqrsjs/README.md

 cqrsjs used the es6 Promise.
 So use a polyfill if the targeted runtime doesn't provide a native implementation.

-cqrsjs is built arround the es5 features.
+cqrsjs is built around the es5 features.

 So it should work for nodejs, evergreen browsers, IE9 and IE10.